Official websites use .mil

-OKINAWA, Japan - Essex Amphibious Ready Group (ARG) embarked more than 2,000 Marines of the 31st Marine Expeditionary Unit (MEU) and departed White Beach Naval Facility in Okinawa, Japan for the ARG's amphibious integration training (AIT), and certification exercise (CERTEX) March 4.
+OKINAWA, Japan - The ships of the Essex Amphibious Ready Group (ARG) embarked more than 2,000 Marines of the 31st Marine Expeditionary Unit (MEU) at White Beach Naval Facility for the ARG's amphibious integration training (AIT), and certification exercise (CERTEX) Sept.
+26.

-Amphibious assault ship USS Essex (LHD 2), amphibious dock landing ship USS Tortuga (LSD 46), and amphibious transport dock ship USS Denver (LPD 9) worked hand-in-hand with the Marines to safely load personnel, equipment and vehicles in support of the upcoming training and exercise.
+The amphibious assault ship USS Essex (LHD 2), the amphibious dock landing ship USS Germantown (LSD 42), and the amphibious transport dock ship USS Denver (LPD 9) worked hand-in-hand with the Marines to safely load personnel, equipment and vehicles in support of the upcoming training and exercise.

-Throughout the AIT period, the MEU will conduct various ship-to-shore movements, day and night flight operations, and visit board search and seizure exercises.
+Throughout the AIT period, the MEU will conduct various exercise raids, ship-to-shore movements, flight operations and visit board search and seizure (VBSS) exercises.

-"Embarking the 31st Marine Expeditionary Unit allows our amphibious ships to train and prepare for a broad range of operational scenarios", said Capt.
+"The embarkation of the 31st Marine Expeditionary Unit allows our amphibious ships to train for real world situations", said Capt.
 Bradley Lee, commodore, Amphibious Squadron 11.

-The exercises will aid the ships of the ARG ships and their crews in remaining proficient in flight operations, well deck operations, ballasting, surface craft control, navigating close to shore and numerous deck evolutions, all of which the ARG and MEU must maintain proficiency in to support operational assignments in the U.S. 7th Fleet area of responsibility.
+During the exercises, ARG ships will conduct flight and well deck operations at sea across all of the platforms.
+The exercise will aid the ships of the ARG in remaining proficient in flight operations, well deck operations, ballasting, surface craft control, navigating close to shore and numerous deck evolutions, all of which may be called upon if the ARG is needed to assist in a disaster relief mission.

-"Working with the MEU allows our Sailors and Marines to hone their interoperability and overall effectiveness at conducting the core capabilities of the nation's maritime strategy," said Lee.
+"Working with the MEU allows our Sailors to increase their overall effectiveness at conducting humanitarian assistance and disaster relief, a core capability of the Navy's Maritime Strategy," said Lee.

 AIT and CERTEX give the ARG and the MEU the opportunity to practice their skill sets in a combined and joint environment and are designed to increase both unit's effectiveness.

-AIT and CERTEX are important in assessing the ARG and MEU's ability to conduct operational maneuvering from sea to shore before supporting multilateral exercises, contingency operations, or humanitarian assistance and disaster relief missions.
+AIT and CERTEX are important in assessing the ARG and MEU's ability to conduct operational maneuvering from sea to shore before supporting bi-lateral exercises or contingency missions, said Reaves.

-In order to conduct the exercise and various training evolutions, the ARG's combat cargo department had to load 2,500 tons of cargo, more than 120 vehicles, and 30 aircraft across the three ships.
+In order to conduct the exercise and various training evolutions, the ARG's combat cargo department had to onload 242 pieces of cargo, 33 trailers and more than 60 vehicles across three ships.